 Again, this comes down to doing a bit of research as well as asking your ideal customers for feedback.

 But they need to perceive you as authentic.
 If you’re sending out an email asking for feedback, does it look and sound like an automated response made for the masses?

 Yes, we understand ‒ asking each customer you hold dear what you could do better does take a lot of time.
 But so does running a business or keeping a romance healthy.
 By taking the time to do this, you’re showing you care about who matters.

 Plus, when you understand what your ideal customer cares about, you can improve your own core offerings.
 When you look at it that way, this kind of process allows you a free research group to boost your strengths and remedy your weaknesses.

 Have you found your ideal customer but not sure how to write for them?
-Find the right words to back up your design.
-Get in touch.
+Back up your design with website copywriting.